 The former Soviet Bloc poses an interesting question in this regard.
 After half a century or more of brutal and economically incompetent communist governance, they were finally freed from its clutches in the early ‘90s and have since been on the path of convergence.
 Poland has exceeded Greece, and Czechia in turn exceeded Poland and is on course to overtake Spain in socio-economic terms.

-Russia, despite the best attempts of the United States to pillage its wealth in the ‘90s and early ‘00s, has developed immensely in the past decade and is on course to exceed Southern Europe.
+Russia, despite the best attempts of the United States to pillage its wealth in the ‘90s and early ‘00s, has developed immensely in the past decade and is on course to exceed Southern Europe in development.
 After two devastating world wars and communist genocides that left the better part of 70 million Russians dead over a thirty-year or so year period (1914-47), followed up by another forty years of Communist economics, it still managed to emerge a superpower in the 21st century.
-As someone who has travelled around Russia, I can attest that convergence is well and truly happening there.
+All the data shows that convergence is now happening there.

-Yet it is not happening elsewhere in the world.
+Yet it is not happening everywhere.
 China has grown incredibly since it freed itself from Maoist economics – far outperforming India, a country which inherited many excellent economic and political traditions from the UK.
-Yet aside from the sleeping dragon, few countries have seen such improvements in recent decades.
+Aside from the sleeping dragon, few countries have seen such improvements in recent decades.
 Even inside Europe, divergence has been happening in many places rather than the expected convergence.
-Germany and Northern Europe have deepened their lead over the Mediterranean, though much of this might be down to EU policy damaging the industries of its Southern members.
+Germany and Northern Europe have deepened their economic lead over the Mediterranean, though much of this might be down to EU policy damaging the industries of its Southern members.

-Along with some others, many countries in Sub-Saharan Africa in particular cause concern for believers in convergence.
+Along with some others post-colonial nations, many countries in Sub-Saharan Africa cause concern for believers in convergence.
 Despite it being over half a century since colonial administrations vacated the continent, not only has it not improved, but much of the continent’s infrastructure has fallen into disrepair and it is now poorer than twenty years ago.

 A common argument used is that of the Marshall Plan, and the idea that it contributed massively to the development of post-war western Europe while the colonies fell behind and were neglected, but once again the data does not agree.
 In reality all the Marshall Plan did was show how ‘generous’ the United States could be when it wanted to stop the spread of its ideological opponent.